Study Law in the US

-Choosing a law school in the US is an important process.
+Choosing the right law school in the US is an important process.
 It is important to find a school that suits you.
-Look at school rankings, but also remember to visit the schools’ campuses, if possible.
+Look at school rankings, but also remember to visit university campuses, if possible.
 Talk to current students and graduates, and learn as much as you can about the school.
 It is generally recommended that you attend law school in the general area where you intend to practice.
 For more information, we've put together a guide for choosing the right law school for you.

 Requirements for Application

-In order to apply for law school in the US, you will need the following requirements:
+To apply for law school in the US, you will need:

-- A Bachelor's degree or its equivalent (4-year university degree) in any subject.
+- Bachelor's degree or equivalent (4-year university degree) in any subject.

-- Register for the Law School Data Assembly Service (LSDAS) – Nearly all ABA-approved law schools (and some non-ABA-approved schools) require that their applicants register for and complete their applications through the LSDAS.
+- To register for the Law School Data Assembly Service (LSDAS) – nearly all ABA-approved law schools (and some non-ABA-approved schools) require that their applicants register for and complete their applications through the LSDAS.

-- TOEFL scores if English is not your native language
+- Your TOEFL score if English is not your native language

-- Financial documents showing proof of funds for the academic year – You only need this if you are applying for an F-1 visa.
+- Financial documents showing proof of funds for the academic year (only if you are applying for an F-1 visa).